 The man who wasn’t there was born on a rainy night.
 He had big, transparent eyes and long hair.
 The doctor told the postpartum mother that she had given birth to an elf.
 She already knew it.

-The man who wasn’t there was sleeping with his eyes open and was waking up at nights crying.
-The family cat, an idle Siamese, was at his bedside to chase away the bad dreams and nefarious spirits.
+The man who wasn’t there was sleeping with his eyes open and waking up at nights crying.
+The family cat, an indolent Siamese, was at his bedside to chase away the bad dreams and nefarious spirits.

-The man who wasn’t there was late to talk and had trouble learning to walk.
-He would rather sleep with the cat in his lap and when he was waking up, he would spend many hours observing the shadows on the ceiling or he would shape weird creatures using plasticine.
-He was giving them names too, complicated words which sounded like Kuenya, Sintarin, Falania and Cyrinthal.
+The man who wasn’t there was late to talk and had a hard time learning to walk.
+He would rather sleep with the cat in his lap and when he woke up, he would spend many hours observing the shadows on the ceiling or he would make weird creatures using plasticine.
+He was giving them names too, complicated words which sounded like Kuenya and Sintarin and Falania and Cyrinthal.

 The man who wasn’t there went to school, but he was writing the letters upside down.
-During the lesson he would draw angels on his notebook and during breaks he would observe how the bees ate the pears that fell from the tree.
+During the lesson he would draw angels on his notebook and during breaks he would observe how the bees were feeding on pears that had fallen from the trees.
 The teachers didn’t scold him because he was quiet and had big eyes.
-The other children would leave him alone because they could tell that he wasn’t there.
+The other children would leave him alone because they had understood that he wasn’t there.

 ~~{}~~